GDATASoftwareAG/AnsibleMoleculeWorkshop-Lessons/LESSON2.md

   name: testinfra
 ```

-its adds lintng and testinfra test.
+It adds lintng and testinfra test.

-now create a tests directory in `molecule/default` and add a file `test_default.py` with content
+Now create a `tests` directory in `molecule/default` and add a file `test_default.py` with content

 ```python
 import os